black-lamp/yii2-flash-notification/README.md

 # yii2-flash-notification
-Flach notifications for yii framework 2
+Flash notifications for yii framework 2 based on toastr